Revenue-adjacent enablement | Role-based execution | Platform adoption

 Reduced contract review and approval timelines by approximately 4 days

-Improved clarity, accountability, and confidence in the approval process
+Increased accountability, visibility, and confidence in the process

 What This Demonstrates: